NativeScript/docs-v8/development-workflow.md

 npm install -g nativescript@next
 ```

-- Edit the package.json file in your project and replace @nativescript/core, tns-android and tns-ios versions with `next`:
+- Edit the package.json file in your project and replace @nativescript/core, @nativescript/android and @nativescript/ios versions with `next`:

 ```json
 {